le-grand-mannitout/Eagleman_experiment/README.md

 # An Eagleman experiment

-###What is this Eagleman experiment ?
+### What is this Eagleman experiment ?

-David Eagleman is a neuroscientist that is know for his works in subjects such as time perception.
+David Eagleman is a neuroscientist that is known for his works in subjects such as time perception.

 Here is the experiment that this project allows you to test : [Eagleman experiment](https://youtu.be/L_ulCRdLUzo?t=773).